 Report by Daniel Mortlock:

 Steeple Morden, who'd defaulted two weeks ago, rang up on Thursday to tell us they could only get seven or eight players for this Saturday's game.
 While the free 20 points is nice (and keeps Romsey on top of the league table), what we really wanted was some cricket - especially with an amazing forecast for Saturday.
-Andy and Daniel valiantly tried to get an opposition together, the first port of call being the sixty-strong Remnants playing list - but of course all of them who want to play Saturday cricket already do for various other league sides.
-Next came the CCA's extremely useful Facebook page, which revealed that Cambourne were in the same boat as us, having also lost their fixture to a default.
-After a bit of checking it was established that both sides would be able to get teams together, and so:
+Andy and Daniel valiantly tried to get an opposition together, the first port of call being the sixty-strong Remnants playing list - but of course all of them who want to play Saturday cricket already do for various league sides (mainly us!).
+Next came the CCA's extremely useful Facebook page, which revealed that Cambourne were in the same boat as us, having also had their opposition drop out.
+After a bit of checking it was established that both clubs would be able to get teams together, and so:

 Report by Cam Petrie:The opportunity to "play cricket" on a gloriously sunny day was clearly weighed up against the chance to do "something else" on a gloriously sunny day, so it was a slightly depleted Romsey IX who turned out at Old Field to play a friendly against a Cambourne X, primarily made up of seconds players.
 Once a 40-over format was decided, and Romsey were sent in to bat, our now familiar opening partnership of Cam Petrie and Richard Rex padded up and headed out.
 Cambourne started up with young and somewhat inconsistent speedsters from each end, and although using an old ball, both were able to get movement, lift and low bounce out of a temperamental Old Field pitch that had earlier been soaked by a brief and un-forecast rainstorm.